41 Forgotten '00s Movies That Are Worth Rewatching

 (Image credit: Alamy)

-If you liked Little Miss Sunshine, this is a way more adult (but just as dysfunctional) look at a family—mainly Wendy (Laura Linney) and Jon Savage (the late Philip Seymour Hoffman), as they deal with their abusive but dying dad (the late Philip Bosco).
+If you liked Little Miss Sunshine, this lesser-known, way more adult (but just as dysfunctional) look at a family sees Wendy (Laura Linney) and Jon Savage (the late Philip Seymour Hoffman) navigating their final days with their abusive-but-dying dad (the late Philip Bosco).

 WATCH IT